-In Angle of Vision (Iskusstvo, 1980), a beautiful book by Maia Merkel’ on Urusevsky, the cameraman discussed his work with Kalatozov: “With us there existed a tacit right of veto.
+Kalatozov and Urusevsky followed up The Cranes Are Flying with Letter Never Sent (1959), the chronicle of an ill-fated geological mission to the Siberian taiga, and the astonishing extravaganza I Am Cuba (1964).
+The two men’s joint body of work can be considered one of the great multifilm director-cinematographer collaborations.
+In Ugol zreniya (Dialog s Urusevskim) (Angle of vision: Dialogue with Urusevsky, 1980), a beautiful book by Maia Merkel’, the cameraman discusses his work with Kalatozov: “With us there existed a tacit right of veto.
 We didn’t agree on it, it wasn’t written down anywhere, but he knew: if I don’t like something, he won’t insist; if he doesn’t like something, me neither.
-Of course, we tried to persuade each other, we argued…” He then gave his general principles for working with directors.
-“If you’re going to have it your way, and he his own, the result will be rubbish.
-You mustn’t push him, and at the same time you mustn’t fulfill only what he wants, you understand?
-Here the only thing that saves is mutual trust.
-Then you get something.”
-Agreeing with Merkel’ that he was never more himself than in the films he made with Kalatozov, Urusevsky recalled: “No one held anyone back, prompted, dictated.
+Of course, we tried to persuade each other, we argued.”
+In working with a director, he said, a cinematographer “mustn’t push him, and at the same time mustn’t fulfill only what he wants.”
+He agreed with Merkel’ that he was never more himself than in the films he made with Kalatozov: “No one held anyone back, prompted, dictated.
 The graphic side of the picture depended on me, and Kalatozov attached great importance to that.”